danielperna84/hass-configurator/README.md

-# hass-poc-configurator
+# HASS Configurator
-###Proof of concept configuration UI for Home Assistant
+###Configuration UI for Home Assistant

-Since there currently is no nice way to edit the yaml-files HASS is using through the HASS frontend, I've code-snippet-patchworked this small webapp that lists yaml (and other) files in the directory it's being executed in in a nice little [jsTree](https://www.jstree.com/).
-By clicking on an element, the file is loaded into an embedded [Ace editor](https://ace.c9.io/), which has syntax hightlighting for yaml (and a ton of other features you can turn on and off).
-When you're done with editing the file, click the save-button and it will replace the original file.
-Dialogs are being displayed using the [SimpleModal](http://www.ericmmartin.com/projects/simplemodal/) plug-in for jQuery.
+Since there currently is no nice way to edit the yaml-files HASS is using through the HASS frontend, I've code-snippet-patchworked this small webapp.
+It's essentially an embedded [Ace editor](https://ace.c9.io/), which has syntax hightlighting for yaml (and a ton of other features you can turn on and off).
+Of course there's also an integrated file browser to select whatever file you want to edit.
+When you're done with editing the file, click the save-button and it will replace the original.
+Thanks to the help of [JT Martinez](https://github.com/jmart518) this tool now presents itself in [Material Design](http://materializecss.com/).

 ###Feature list: